cnutt86/cnutt86.github.io/_posts/2025-10-06-python-scatter-plot.md

 import matplotlib.pyplot as plt import pandas as pd
 ```
 Three DataFrames are created using pandas.
 First, the 'body_data' DataFrame is created from the height and weight data included in the csv file "weights_and_heights.csv".
 The other two DataFrames are the 'male' and 'female' DataFrames.
 While the 'female' DataFrame contains the subset of height and weight data for all females in the 'body_data' DataFrame, the 'male' Data_Frame contains the subset of all 'male' height ant wieght data.
+Only the male data will be used for the remainder of the script.

 ```python
 body_data = pd.read_csv("weights_and_heights.csv")